Bryan Burnham

-Bryan Burnham (born April 3, 1990) is a former American professional football wide receiver who played nine seasons for the BC Lions of the Canadian Football League (CFL) from 2014 to 2022.
+Bryan Burnham (born April 3, 1990) is an American former professional football wide receiver who played nine seasons for the BC Lions of the Canadian Football League (CFL) from 2014 to 2022.
 Burnham played college football at the University of Tulsa.
 He signed as an undrafted free agent with the BC Lions in 2014.
 He is from Moorestown, New Jersey.

 College career

 Burnham played college football for the Tulsa Golden Hurricane, the only NCAA Division I school that recruited him.
 After he developed a serious infection when he cut his arm in practice, he sat out his freshman year with redshirt status in 2008.
 He played as a defensive back in 2009 and 2010 before switching to the wide receiver position for his junior year.
 In his first year at that position, Burnham caught 54 receptions for 850 yards and a team-best nine touchdowns.
 Burnham was injured in the third quarter of the first game of the 2012 season against Iowa State.
 He suffered a torn ACL injury which ended his final year of NCAA eligibility.
 Tulsa sought a waiver from the NCAA to allow Burnham to compete in his sixth-year given the early timing of his injury, but this request and its appeal were declined.